raven-os/nest/doc/nest-06.md

 ## Conclusion

 [//]: # (TODO: add link to the last chapter)
 This concludes the guide for the Training-wheels mode for Nest.

-You don't have to keep reading if you're not going to use the Advanced mode, which, as its name implies, is for more experienced users, as it contains more commands that a newcomer may find too difficult to handle.
+To be followed is the Advanced mode.
+It concerns experienced users, as it contains more commands that a newcomer may find too difficult to handle.
 Whatever you do, do not forget that at the [end]() of this Getting Started is a cheatsheet with all of Nest's commands.
 It might come in handy.